jojusimz/GEMINI/README.md

 <!-- toc -->

-# GEMINI: A TIME DOMAIN TLM ELECTROMAGNETIC FIELD SOLVER DEVELOPED IN C++
+# GEMINI: A TIME DOMAIN TLM ELECTROMAGNETIC FIELD SIMULATOR DEVELOPED IN C++

 This repository hosts a C++ TLM electromagnetic field solver suitable for simulating E and H field interactions in prescribed 2D and 3D cubic geometries discretized with a uniform mesh.